tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 inputs are the same inputs of MobileNet, but output the layer that is the intermediate layer of MobileNet, named `conv_pw_13_relu`.

-*Note: We chose this layer emperically - it worked well for our task.
+*Note: We chose this layer empirically - it worked well for our task.
 Generally speaking, a layer towards the end of a pretrained model will perform better in transfer learning tasks as it contains higher-level semantic features of the input.
 Try choosing another layer and see how it affects model quality!
 You can